-Please review the online document titled "Course Expectations and Policies http://muskie.usm.maine.edu/cfl/MHRT/2008%20Guidelines.pdf
+Please review the online document titled "Course Expectations and Policies"

 OTHER COURSE REQUIREMENTS:

 The MHRT/C is a competency-based certification.
 The following competencies associated with this course have been deemed by the Maine Department of Mental Health Services as necessary to work in the field.